counterflow-ai/dragonfly-analyzers/README.md

 cd dragonfly-analyzers
 cp config/event-triage-config.lua /usr/local/dragonfly-mle/config/config.lua
 ```
-Note that the configuration file must be named `config.lua` or the MLE will not pick it up.
+Note that the configuration file must be named `config.lua` or the MLE will not recognize it.

 ### Step 7: Restart the Dragonfly MLE